Great Falls Books Through Bars

 Prison Library Project

-All genres of books and literature are available, including LGBTQ+, fiction and non-fiction, social sciences, and educational materials.
-Limit requests to once every four months.
-Family and friends can request books online through our website.
-Resource lists are always available and provided for other similar programs nationwide.
-Include prison mail rules in your request letter.
-The total turnaround time is approximately two-three months.
+All genres of books available, including LGBTQ+, fiction and non-fiction, social sciences, and educational materials.
+Specific titles are not commonly available.
+Resource lists available.
+Include prison mail rules in your request letter and limit requests to once every 4 months.
+Family and friends can request books through our website The total turnaround time is approximately two-three months.
 Serves nationwide.

 Alabama Books to Prisons Project